Professor Marisa Martin-Fernandez, Central Laser Facility, Research Complex at Harwell (RCaH). Group leader, Octopus Imaging facility

 RMS President Professor Grace Burke remarked: “For many years now, Wei has demonstrated his enormous skill as an experimentalist and microscopist.
 His vision to develop new imaging approaches that can impact our understanding of complex biological systems has opened up tremendous possibilities in the Life Sciences field, and he is both an obvious and fully deserving candidate for this award.”

-Earlier this year, our first recipient of the RMS Scientific Achievement Award was announced as Dr George Patterson, of the National Institute of Biomedical Imaging and Bioengineering at NIH.
+Early in 2021 our first recipient of the RMS Mid-Career Scientific Achievement Award was announced as Dr George Patterson, of the National Institute of Biomedical Imaging and Bioengineering at NIH.
 Very sadly, George passed away shortly after learning about the award, at just 50 years of age.

 RMS President Grace Burke spoke on behalf of the Society: “We were so sad to hear the news about George, who was taken away far too soon.
 George was a brilliant scientist and we are very proud to have included him amongst our award-winners this year.
 His passing has left a huge void in the scientific community, and our thoughts remain with his young family, friends and colleagues.”